Factbox: Presidential candidate Newt Gingrich

-Former Speaker of the House of Representatives Newt Gingrich will compete in the Iowa caucuses on Tuesday, which kick off the state-by-state primary race to pick a Republican candidate to oppose President Barack Obama in 2012.
+Former Speaker of the House of Representatives Newt Gingrich takes part in the New Hampshire primary election on Tuesday in the race to pick a Republican candidate to oppose President Barack Obama in 2012.

-* Twice-divorced, Gingrich admits he has made mistakes in his personal life, including cheating on his first and second wives.
-Gingrich is now married to Callista Bisek, a former House staff member, with whom he had an affair.
+* Thrice-married, Gingrich admits he has made mistakes in his personal life, including cheating on his first and second wives.
 He has since converted to Catholicism and says he has asked for God's forgiveness.

 * Long a visible Republican figure with a reputation as one his party's most creative thinkers, Gingrich is the author of some two dozen books.
 His "21st Century Contract with America," an update of his 1990s "Contract with America," is a blueprint for recapturing the spirit of the 1994 Republican takeover of Congress.
 He is also known for an abrasive and often condescending tone with critics - an image he has tried to rehabilitate during his campaign.

 * Gingrich, 68, was recently the popular conservative alternative to former Massachusetts governor Mitt Romney, but his surge may have come too early.
-In Iowa, he has plunged from first to fourth in a few weeks after being pummeled by negative ads from his rivals criticizing him for his past as a Washington power-broker.
+In the Iowa caucuses, he plunged to fourth place from first in polls after being pummeled by negative ads from his rivals criticizing him for his past as a Washington power-broker.

 * Many of Gingrich's senior campaign staff resigned en masse in June, questioning the candidate's commitment to his campaign when he left for a two-week Aegean Sea cruise with his wife instead of touring early primary states.
 He was also criticized for maintaining a credit line at the upscale jewelry store Tiffany & Co.
 "Philosophically, I am very different from normal politicians, and normal consultants found that very hard to deal with," Gingrich said in response to his staff problems.